jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 9. Open the policy by clicking **B2C\_1\_SignIn**.

 10. You should see the **Contonso B2C Application** selected from the dropdown, if not choose it.
-Leave the defaults seleceted.
+Leave the defaults selected.

 11. Click **Run user flow**.
 A new browser tab opens, and you can run through the consumer experience of signing into your application.